 Host: These are all foods which help keep you healthy because of the autoimmune disease, Lyme Disease, and Celiac Disease that you’re now recovered from.
 Do you consider yourself completely recovered now from those?

-Erika: From Lyme, I would say I’m on remission.
-I don’t want to use the word cure because there is no cure for it and I do a lot of work to keep my body really healthy and make sure it stays remission and doesn’t come out.
+Erika: From Lyme, I would say I’m in remission.
+I don’t want to use the word cure because there is no cure for it and I do a lot of work to keep my body really healthy and make sure it stays in remission and doesn’t come out.
 With that said, I haven’t had any Lyme symptoms in almost 3 years.
 You know, the Celiac Disease is an ongoing management.
 If I don’t get glutened I feel good.
 If I get glutened I basically lose a week of my life and, you know, feel really sick.
 So, that’s just an ongoing struggle, you know, to do things like that.
-I recently get some labs.
+I recently got some labs.
 I have Hashimoto's (disease) as well, which is more or less controlled.
-But I recently did some labs and for the first time since I had Lyme Disease, my labs were nearly perfect which is really, really awesome.
-I still had some like lingering inflammation issues that we couldn’t figure out and that finally went away.
+But I recently did some labs and for the first time since I had Lyme Disease, my labs were nearly perfect, which is really, really awesome.
+I still had some lingering inflammation issues that we couldn’t figure out and that finally went away.
 Ironically, the only change I made is I started eating more meat and more protein than I already was.
-So I think the actual protein really is making the difference in my labs so that was really exciting.
+So I think the actual protein really is making the difference in my labs, so that was really exciting.
 So I’m like, “Okay.
 I’m getting there”.
 I’m almost back to where I was before all of this lies.
 I see I’m on top of diet and, you know, managed those things.

 Host: Living healthy is something that everyone aspires to.
 That's what our podcast is all about.
 And it can be a little difficult because, you know, we eat out, there are fast food available to us.
 But your recipes, I just can't…I am just blown away.
 You've got to see…Listeners, you've got to go to thetrailtohealth.com.
 Erika has just amazing, amazing a Paleo Blueberry Muffin.
 I'm talking to you, you're talking to me and right now I’m on like, “Hmm, what do I want to make first?”
 You probably heard me clicking as well.
 I'm just going through older posts.
 I just can't get enough.
 It looks too good to be true.
 Honestly, it really is fantastic.
 So great job on that.